 This course is comprised of a series of brief recorded presentations that can be viewed at your convenience on specific days.
 Interaction with the instructor and other students is facilitated through online discussion threads.
 There will also be three live online discussions with dates and times to be determined.
 These sessions will be recorded for students who are unable to participate.
 Live participation or viewing of recorded sessions is required for CEU credit.

-This course offers 2.0 CEUs.
+This course is eligible for 3.0 CEUs.

-Jack’s focus on leadership development is based on his own experience using a family systems approach to effective leadership.
-He is an avid learner with a passion for taking the most recent secular learnings and applying them to spiritual leadership
+Jack is the author of Anxious Church, Anxious People: How to Lead Change in an Age of Anxiety.
+His focus on leadership development is based on his own experience using a family systems approach to effective leadership.
+He is an avid learner with a passion for taking the most recent secular learnings and applying them to spiritual leadership.

 Past Students Said…

 “This is an excellent course that was superbly taught through recorded presentations, daily assignments, and online discussions with the instructor and other students.
 The course definitely stretches you since it is a lot to digest in a two-week period.
 But, the benefit to the student in learning how to become a non-anxious leader in the family and in the church (which is also applicable to the job) is well worth the time invested.
 This should be a required course for clergy, certified lay ministers, and others in leadership positions in the church.”

 “I feel this course was the most interesting I have taken thus far.
 I could see myself becoming anxious at times, now I know I will take a second before responding to others and I will listen to the other side completely before I make any response to their concern, or input of what they need.
 This course has also helped me find who I am by showing me where I need to be.
 I was asked to take on another church starting July 1 and I was very anxious about that until I got involved with this course.
 I have found myself fitting in with the new church only after two services and feeling very comfortable with all the people there.
 Thank you Jack for such an amazing course and I am looking forward to the next one.”